-The existing Johnson Street Bridge is the third bridge crossing built at its location.
+The new bridge will be the fourth bridge crossing built at its location.

 Johnson Street Bridge Replacement Decision

-In 2009, an assessment of the bridge identified many issues common to other bridges built in the 1920s: extensive corrosion to steel structural beams, and obsolete mechanical and electrical systems.
+A 2009 assessment of the Johnson Street Bridge identified many issues common to other bridges built in the 1920s: extensive corrosion to steel structural beams, and obsolete mechanical and electrical systems.
 The assessment also noted significant seismic vulnerability.
 It was determined that a substantial investment in the bridge would be required to avoid further deterioration, increasing operational costs, and possible closure.